Qingchao-Xu/FutuTP/README.md

 ```
 pip install nuscenes-devkit
 ```
 - Download the [nuScenes dataset](https://www.nuscenes.org/download).
-For this project we just need the following.
+This project just need the following.
     - Metadata for the Trainval split (v1.0)
     - Map expansion pack (v1.3)
 - Organize the nuScenes root directory as follows